DRC conflict: Pressure mounts on Rwanda as M23 seize Bukavu – DW – 02/17/2025

 The growing crisis prompted the East African Community (EAC), the Southern African Development Community (SADC) and the Economic Community of Central African States (ECCAS) to call for an immediate ceasefire — so far without sustained success.

-Deng believes it is possible that "concessions will be made to the M23 to satisfy part of Rwanda's demand for minerals from the eastern Congo".
-Rwanda is the world's largest exporter of coltan, which is crucial to the Rwandan economy.
+Deng believes it is possible that "concessions will be made to the M23 to satisfy part of Rwanda's demand for minerals from the eastern Congo."
+Rwanda is the world's largest exporter of coltan, which is crucial to the nation's economy.

-The Congolese authorities see the M23 rebels as a proxy army of Rwanda.
-They support the illegal exploitation of huge mineral resources in eastern Congo, which are estimated to be worth several trillion euros.
+The Congolese authorities see the M23 rebels as a proxy army of Rwanda that supports the illegal exploitation of huge mineral resources in eastern Congo, which are estimated to be worth several trillion euros.

 Rwanda admits troop deployment in Congo